CyberSys/CrabNet/Samples/TeamManager/readme.txt

 ------------------ NETWORKING FLOW ------------------

 TeamManager demonstrates an in-game lobby where users can switch between 3 teams.
-It uses the following RakNet plugins:
+It uses the following CrabNet plugins:

 1. TeamBalancer: Handles networking and logic involved with joining and leaving teams.
 Requires that the user have corresponding TM_Team and TM_TeamMember objects in the game code.
 2. ReplicaManager3: Handles networking and logic involved with creating replicated instances of objects.
 Used to replicate the User class to other systems, and to transmit serialization of the TM_Team and TM_TeamMember objects.
 ReplicaManager3 also depends on networkIDManager.